Mjz86/c_colon/mcc.md

-the context type is as if its an inout argument.
+the context type is as if its an in-out argument.